powsybl/powsybl-open-rao/docs/input-data/crac/csa.md

 required) in the header.
 If the time at which the import occurs is outside of this time interval, the profile is ignored.

-> Several other fields can be added to the header but these will be ignored by FARAO.
+> Several other fields can be added to the header but these will be ignored by OpenRAO.

 ## Profiles overview

 The CRAC data is spread over different profiles that reference one another.
-The relation between the objects and the fields read by FARAO are displayed in the following chart.
+The relation between the objects and the fields read by OpenRAO are displayed in the following chart.

 > Fields preceded by a "~" are optional.